GeoscienceAustralia/anuga_core/INSTALL.rst

-Miniconda_ has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of AnuGA.
+Miniconda_ has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of ANUGA.

 Both Anaconda_ and Miniconda_ do not require administrative rights to your computer and do not interfere with the Python installed